vinit5619692/taskerassignment/README.md

 # Testing

 ## Endpoint testing
-For endpoint testing I have used postman.
+Postman is used for endpoint testing.
-### Steps to execute test suit
+### Steps to execute endpoint test suit
 To test all the endpoints.
 1. Import both positive and negative collection along with environment variable [collection](https://github.com/vinit5619692/taskerassignment/tree/main/postman%20collection) into Postman application.
 3. Execute `run collection`.

+## UI testing
+Selenide is used for component/pages testing.
-### Steps to execute UI
+### Steps to execute UI test suit
 To test UI components/pages.
 1. Open Intellij (or any other IDE).
 2. Import project (from "UI Testing" folder) as Gradle.
-3. Go to "MainSelenideTest.java".
+3. Go to "MainSelenideTest.java" (Change APP_URL variable in the class, if needed).
 4. Execute All or selected test.